Zoom

 Learning and teaching advice

-For learning and teaching advice with regards to using Zoom in your subjects, please submit a support request with Learning Environments.
+For learning and teaching advice regarding using Zoom in your subjects, please submit a support request with Learning Environments.

 The following guides provide advice for using Zoom within the LMS and other teaching and learning contexts: